OctopusDeploy/docs/docs/getting-started.md

 As a release manager, you define the process for deploying the software.
 You can specify the environments the applications are deployed to and who on your team can deploy to which environments; for instance, you might want testers to deploy to test environments, but not to production.
 Taking this approach means that even if different members of the team are triggering deployments, the deployment process is still consistent.

-The rest of this guide goes into more detail about working with  Octopus Deploy and links to the relevant sections of the documentation.
+The rest of this guide goes into more detail about working with  Octopus Deploy and links to the relevant sections of the documentation for more information.

 ## Install Octopus Deploy